 What’s so great about Big Data-as-a-Service?

-While Hadoop has made it possible for organizations to analyze data using commodity hardware and open source software, the costs of launching a big data initiative can still be substantial.
+While Hadoop has made it possible for organizations to analyze data using commodity hardware and open-source software, the costs of launching a big data initiative can still be substantial.
 Not to mention the ongoing investment of time and resources needed to store and manage large data.
-In contrast, BDaaS allows organizations to outsource a variety of big data functions to the cloud and pay only for the compute power they require.
-This out-of-the-box/on demand solution eliminates many of the costs associated with a Hadoop deployment and allows organizations to focus on gaining actionable big data insights to drive business growth.
-And when it comes to keeping data secure, BDaaS providers vary greatly in strategy and collaboration with security experts.
+In contrast, big data-as-a-service allows organizations to outsource a variety of big data functions to the cloud and pay only for the compute power they require.
+This out-of-the-box/on-demand solution eliminates many of the costs associated with a Hadoop deployment and allows organizations to focus on gaining actionable big data insights to drive business growth.
+And when it comes to keeping data secure, providers vary greatly in strategy and collaboration with security experts.

-For those looking to bring the power of big data analytics to their organizations, here are some things you need to consider when choosing a Big Data-as-a- Service provider.
+For those looking to bring the power of big data analytics to their organizations, here are some things you need to consider when choosing between big data as a service company.